Sciences-historiques-numeriques/Science-in-Context/mathshistory/intro.md

 Then to retrieve temporal relationships and biographical information expressend in the texts in form of relations among entities, and store it in form of Linked Open Data using the [SDHSS ontology ecosystem](https://sdhss.org).

-## Data acquisition and transformation
+## Data acquisition, transformation, exploration

 ### maths_explore.ipynb